tony-held-carb/feedback_portal/README.md

 # Feedback Portal Project

-* The pycharm project name and github repo name for this project are both 'feedback_portal'.
+* The pycharm project name and GitHub repo name for this project are both 'feedback_portal.'
   * https://github.com/tony-held-carb/feedback_portal

 ### Running the Portal Flask App